DanisJa/best-hackathon/README.md

 # GreenPals

+> NOTE: Registration flow is working, but since we didn't have enough time to implement adding devices through the QR code, please use danisjusic@icloud.com:Test123! credentials to view live energy usage, other features are available with new accounts.

 ## Overview
 GreenPals is an application that helps users manage and track his device energy usage, as well as encourage eco-friendly behaviour.
 To do this, we designed the system software in 2 parts: